 Clamp the jaws around the current carrying conductor(s).
 Always make sure the jaws are tightly closed.

 The current clamp outputs a voltage that is related to the current it measures.
-The channel's probe gain setting can be used to convert the measured voltage to the original current value.
+The channel's probe gain setting is used to convert the measured voltage to the original current value.
+The channel's unit setting is used to display the values in A.

 When measuring DC current, it is important to zero the current clamp before clamping it around the conductor.
 Always press the Zero button with fully closed jaws.